Panic Room

 Trapped in their New York brownstone's panic room, a hidden chamber built as a sanctuary in the event of break-ins, newly divorced Meg Altman and her young daughter Sarah play a deadly game of cat-and-mouse with three intruders - Burnham, Raoul and Junior - during a brutal home invasion.
 But the room itself is the focal point because what the intruders really want is inside it.

-Against The Girl with the Dragon Tattoo, the margin is razor-thin: 50%.
-The most contested matchup in Panic Room's record.
-On the other end of the spectrum: Zodiac at 80% is a comfortable win, while Gone Girl at 33% is the matchup Panic Room can't crack.
+On the other end of the spectrum: The Social Network at 100% is a comfortable win, while Fight Club at 33% is the matchup Panic Room can't crack.

 Dead last in Best of David Fincher.